 B.A. in Biology.
 Kalamazoo College, Michigan.
 2007

 Lab technician.
 Extraction and analysis of marine lipids.
 Cooperative Institute for Marine Resources Studies (CIMRS), Hatfield Marine Science Center (HMSC).
 Oregon State University (OSU).
-October 2012–present.
+October 2012–September 2014.

 Research Assistant.
 Population genetics and molecular maker development of Euphausia spp.
 CIMRS.
 HMSC.
 OSU.
 May 2011–September 2012.